Crawled documents can be submitted to any search engine or other data

 Easy for non-technical people to use

-Besides examples provided on collector pages or in distributed packages,
+Besides examples provided on crawler pages or in distributed packages,

 up-to-date Javadocs are automatically generated with every release.